Magnetic quantum number definition

 The magnetic quantum number of an electron is one of the four quantum numbers that state the position of the electron with respect to the nucleus.
 The other three are-

 - Azimuthal quantum number

 - Spin quantum number

-Magnetic quantum number is the third on the list between azimuthal and spin quantum numbers.
+The magnetic quantum number is the third on the list between spin and azimuthal quantum number.
 It splits the subshells ( such as s,p,d,f) into individual orbitals and places the electron in one of them.
 It defines the orientation in space of a given orbital of a particular energy (n) and shape (I).

 In each subshell, the number of orbitals is given as 2+1, where is the azimuthal quantum number.
 By that process, we can find out the orbital in every subshell.

 Since magnetic quantum number is dependant on azimuthal quantum number, its value ranges from – to +, including 0.

 For example, s subshell has only one orbital, the p subshell has 3 and d has 5 and so on.

 Quantum numbers in general, and magnetic quantum number in particular can be derived while solving the Schrodinger equation.
 However, boundaries or constraints need to be put in place to match the equations with the physical world.
 Magnetic quantum number can be derived from solving the azimuthal equation of the hydrogen Schrodinger equation.

 The magnetic quantum number primarily determines the number of orbitals and the orientation of orbitals in a given subshell.
 Consequently, it is dependant on the orbital angular momentum quantum number, also known as the azimuthal quantum number.